-Wild chase leads police officers through several cities
+Video: Wild chase leads police officers through several cities

 Around 11 a.m., a Norman police officer picked up the pursuit and began chasing the suspect.
 Once the Norman officer became involved, the driver's speeds picked up.

-When officers attempted to stop him with stop sticks, he took a turn off of Hwy 9 and headed south.
+When officers attempted to stop her with stop sticks, she took a turn off of Hwy 9 and headed south.

+A short time later, officers hit the vehicle with a PIT maneuver, which caused the vehicle to go airborne and roll several times.
+The driver was pulled from the window since the door was shut, and two other people were pulled from the vehicle.

+The driver was later identified as 27-year-old Daydrion Dennis.
+She was issued traffic citations and taken to a local hospital for injuries sustained in the crash.